PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have presented a novel system, {\em VCoach}, for assisting amateur runners in improving their running poses.
-We designed the system based on the design requirements formed from the literature research and expert interviews. {\em VCoach} embeds common running pose attributes based on a collected corpus, and also provides an interface for users to customize attributes. {\em VCoach} analyzes the poses from a sample video and an exemplar video in 3D, and visualizes the pose differences via 3D animations on a human body model.
-Our user study showed that demonstrating pose corrective feedback via 3D animations is more effective than displaying frames side-by-side or overlaying the correct poses onto the sample frames.
+We have presented a novel system, {\em PoseCoach}, for assisting amateur runners in improving their running forms.
+We designed the system based on the design requirements formed from the literature research and expert interviews. {\em PoseCoach} embeds common running pose attributes based on a collected corpus, and also provides an interface for users to customize attributes. {\em PoseCoach} analyzes the poses from a user video and a reference video in 3D, and visualizes the pose differences via 3D animations on a human body model.
+Our user study showed that demonstrating pose corrective feedback via 3D animations is more effective than displaying frames side-by-side or overlaying the correct poses onto the user video frames, {and our query editor is easy to use for novices.}

-There are several limitations and possible future work directions for {\em VCoach}.
+In future work, we would like to extend \emph{PoseCoach} with more {physiology}-oriented animations and analysis.
 In the current setting the running pose attributes are analyzed and visualized independently.
 But there are certain correlations among the attributes, e.g., a higher knee lift might yield a larger stride.
 A potential improvement is to incorporate human body harmonics~\cite{kuhtz:2012:AUL,hinrichs:1990:WBM} to further summarize the problematic attributes.
-Besides, in our user study we mainly evaluated the effectiveness of the visualization in {\em VCoach} in providing intuitive pose correction feedback.
-It would be meaningful to conduct a long-term user study with participants from running backgrounds to further evaluate the effectiveness of {\em VCoach} in promoting running forms in practice.
-Finally, currently {\em VCoach} focuses on the kinematics measurements (e.g., angles and positions).
+Besides, currently {\em PoseCoach} focuses on the kinematics measurements (e.g., angles and positions).
 However, more professional analysis~\cite{wei:2021:DPA} would require kinetics measurements, such as ground reaction force (braking force)~\cite{zecha:2018:SJF} and muscle elastic energy~\cite{Seth:2018:OS}.
 Since the measure of kinetics parameters is currently limited to biomechanics laboratories, developing methods that recover the kinetics from videos would increase accessibility to many fields, including but not limited to sports posture analysis.